Wet Rooms – Pros and Cons

 Please Take Into Consideration

 • The fall on the floor is crucial to drainage and pooling.
-The gradients need to be spot on to ensure the fall is correct and the water is channeled from the shower and you have the ability to drain the entire room effectively.
+The gradients need to be spot on to ensure the fall is correct, and the water is channeled from the shower and you have the ability to drain the entire room effectively.

-• Wet rooms can have bricked baths like the example below they are just more often freestanding due to their use by adults.
+• Wet rooms can have bricked baths like the example below, they are just more often freestanding due to their use by adults.

 • Sufficient ventilation is even more important in a wet room to ensure the bathroom is able to dry out.
 Ensure windows cross-ventilate and have adequate extraction fans.
 Ensure the extraction vents moist air outside not in the roof space – otherwise, this will cause problems in your roof.